sakkameriem01/coverly.ai/README.md

-# Smart Cover Letter Generator
+# Coverly.ai

-Smart Cover Letter Generator is a modern web application that helps you create tailored, professional cover letters in seconds.
+Coverly.ai is a modern web application that helps you create tailored, professional cover letters in seconds.
 Just upload your resume, paste a job description, select your preferred tone and language, and let AI do the rest!

 ![Logo](frontend/public/logo.png)